Fritz Rössler: Dr. Franz Richter

-As the war came to an end, Rössler emerged in Hanover where he claimed to be Dr. Franz Richter, a Sudeten German teacher.
-The ruse was accepted, and Rössler moved to Luthe in Saxony where he found teaching work.
-Fired from his position in 1949 for teaching the Stab-in-the-back legend, he soon joined the Deutsche Rechtspartei and its successor the Deutsche Reichspartei.
-Bearing a passing resemblance to Adolf Hitler due to his toothbrush moustache and habit of wearing Jodhpurs and jackboots, he was elected to the Bundestag in the 1949 election but was expelled from the party the following year due to his radical Nazi ideals and his habit of attending parliament drunk.
+On 20 May 1949, he was fired from his position in 1949 for teaching the Stab-in-the-back legend, and soon joined the Deutsche Rechtspartei and its successor the Deutsche Reichspartei, with the support of Sudetendeutsche Landsmannschaft.
+On 28 August 1949, he prevailed against Adolf von Thadden as the new DKP-DRP state chairman in Lower Saxony and also became a member of the federal executive committee.
+As early as 1949, he campaigned for a general amnesty for all Nazi crimes.
+Bearing a passing resemblance to Adolf Hitler due to his toothbrush moustache and habit of wearing Jodhpurs and jackboots, he was elected to the Bundestag in the 1949 election, but was expelled from the party the following year due to his radical Nazi ideals and his habit of attending parliament drunk.

 Along with a number of other expellees from the DRP, he was a founder member of the Socialist Reich Party, which called for a restoration of Germany's historic borders and "National-Socialist fundamental principles".
-Continuing to sit in the Bundestag, he made a notoriously anti-Semitic speech in November 1951 and was arrested soon afterwards for forging documents.
+Continuing to sit in the Bundestag, he made a notoriously anti-Semitic speech on 15 November 1951 and was arrested soon afterwards for forging documents.
 In the course of investigations it was uncovered that Dr. Franz Richter was in fact Fritz Rössler, and he was sentenced to 18 months in prison for the forgery, on top of a three-month sentence for insulting Lower Saxon ministers and breaching electoral regulations.

 As Richter he also built up a close relationship with the British Union Movement, distributing Mosleyite literature across Germany, whilst also establishing the All German Representations "pen club" to arrange contacts between British activists and German followers of Europe a Nation.